Cincinnati sports travel guide

 Riverfront Stadium (also known for a period of time as Cinergy Field) was replaced at the turn of the century by the current homes of the Reds and Bengals, Great American Ball Park and Paul Brown Stadium, respectively.

 Cincinnati gained a third major professional sports team in 2019 when Major League Soccer expansion franchise FC Cincinnati began play.
-The team currently plays at Nippert Stadium, the home of the University of Cincinnati’s football team, while a permanent home is being constructed in the city’s West End neighborhood.
-West End Stadium is scheduled to be ready for use in time for the 2021 MLS season.
+The team played at Nippert Stadium, the home of the University of Cincinnati’s football team, until their new TQL Stadium on the city’s West End opened for the 2021 season.

 The West End was also home to Crosley Field, the ballpark the Reds called home from 1912 to 1970.
 Located at the corner of Findlay Street and Western Avenue, the site is now home to several industrial buildings, but monuments including a home plate marker and an old lightpost can still be found.